Scholarships & Grants

 Students who are named Magis Scholars have excelled academically while also making the most of the opportunities presented to them through high school or their community.
 Magis Scholars are required to participate in certain activities, choosing from a wide array of opportunities that reflect our commitment to the integration of life and learning and the betterment of the community.
 The scholarship provides an annual grant of $22,000, which is renewable for four years provided students maintain a 3.0 GPA.

 Fairfield Tuition Grants (need-based) awards are made after a thorough analysis of a family's ability to pay and they may vary from year to year according to the student's need and the availability of funds.
-A student's need is the difference between the total cost of education and the family's expected family contribution (EFC), determined by the CSS/Financial Aid PROFILE.
-The University invests a substantial portion of its own resources for student aid, but is unable to meet the full demonstrated need of all students.
+A student's need is the difference between the total cost of education and the family's expected family contribution (EFC), as determined by the CSS Profile.
+Fairfield University invests a substantial portion of its own resources for student aid, but is unable to meet the full demonstrated need of all students.
 Additionally, Fairfield has over 170 need-based awards in endowed scholarships.
-You do not have to apply for these scholarships - all students who meet the criteria will automatically be notified in their award letter.
+Students do not have to apply for these scholarships as all students who meet the criteria will automatically be notified in their award letter.

 Fairfield University is deeply committed to the students of Bridgeport and their future educational goals.
 Since 1999, the University has sponsored the Community Partnership Scholars Program at four Bridgeport high schools (Bassick, Central, Harding and Kolbe-Cathedral).
 Through this program, Fairfield University collaborates with the schools on admission and financial aid mentoring, provides resources to cover group visits to campus, and funds a full tuition scholarship awarded every year at each of the four schools.